Regional International Forum

 09:00 – 09:20 Opening Ceremony

-Mr. D. Baasandamba, Vice Minister of Defence of Mongolia
+Welcome remarks by H.E.
+Mr. D. Baasandamba, Deputy Minister of Defence of Mongolia

-Mr. E. Turbayar, Director General, Mongolian Civil Aviation Authority
+Welcome remarks by Mr. E. Turbayar, Director General, Civil Aviation Authority of Mongolia (CAAM)

 09:20 – 09:30 National Anthem and Cultural Performance